Graylog2/graylog2-server/UPGRADING.md

 - New pipeline rule functions for manipulating maps: `map_set` and `map_remove`.

 ## Breaking Changes
+- If you use the DataNode, the nodes system clocks have to be synchronized for JWT usage.

 ## Deprecation and Change in Functionality of GreyNoise Data Adapters